GaTech-dannyhtaylor/VIP_spr2020/code/Main/README.md

 The main flow of the program is as follows:
 1. Read in the LiDAR data into a pandas dataframe
 2. Filter the data to get rid of bad or unecessary data
-3. Pass the filtered dataframe into a clustering algorithm that turns a list of clusters.
+3. Pass the filtered dataframe into a clustering algorithm that returns a list of clusters.
 4. Pass the list of clusters into a classifying algorithm that will determine which clusters are signs.
 Returns a list of signs.
 5. We will pair a picture to each sign that shows the sign in the real world.
 6. Write out the list of points to a .txt file